jmenglund/pandas-charm/README.rst

 -------------

 After installing the library, you may want to check that everething works as expected.
-Run tests with pytest:
+Below is an example of how to run the tests.
+The packages BioPython, DendroPy, pytest, coverage, and pytest-cov need to be installed.

 .. code-block:: console